 The Directors approve or deny the request.
-An approved request specifies the maximum period of time that the student may be absent from the Program.
+An approved request specifies the maximum period that the student may be absent from the Program.
+During the leave of absence the student does not pay tuition and may not utilize Program resources (including working on the dissertation).
 Unless special circumstances exist, the maximum period of time is one calendar year.
 During an approved absence, a student may not be registered for courses offered in the Program's curriculum.

-At the end of the approved absence, a student may apply for an extension by requesting another review by the Directors.
+At the end of the approved absence, a student may apply for an extension by requesting another review.
 A student returning from an approved absence commences study in the first semester following reinstatement.
-However, the Program cannot guarantee that the specific courses required by the student will be offered that semester.
+However, the Directors cannot guarantee that the specific courses required by the student will be offered that semester.